-NARNING: Make sure load is positioned correctly on lifter (see To APPLY); unbalanced loads may rotate unexpectedly when latch is disengaged.
+M WARNING: Make sure load is positioned correctly on lifter (see To Apply); unbalanced loads may rotate unexpectedly when latch is disengaged.

 Remember that the load is longer in its diagonal dimensions than in its side dimensions.
 Make sure there is sufficient clearance for the load to rotate without contacting the operator or any nearby objects.
-Keep the load under control at all times, using hand cups or other appropriate means.
-Pull the rotation release lever to disengage the rotation latch, and rotate the load to the desired position.
-To stop the load's motion automatically at each quarter turn, simply let go of the rotation release lever immediately after initiating the rotation, so that the rotation latch engages at the next stop.
+Maintain a firm grip on the pad frame or use other appropriate means to keep the load under control at all times.
+Squeeze the rotation release lever to disengage the rotation latch, and rotate the load to the desired position.
+To stop the load's motion automatically at each quarter turn, simply let go of the rotation release lever immediately before the end of the turn, so that the rotation latch engages at the next stop.
 Whenever rotation is not required, keep the rotation latch engaged, to prevent accidental damage to the load and possible injury to the operator.